httpwg/http-extensions/draft-ietf-httpbis-replay.md

 early data, even if the server rejects the request by sending a 425 (Too Early) response.

 A server can limit the amount of early data with the `max_early_data_size` field of the `early_data` TLS extension.
-This can be used to avoid committing an arbitrary amount of memory for deferred requests.
-A server SHOULD ensure that when it accepts early data, it can defer processing of requests until after the TLS handshake completes.
+This can be used to avoid committing an arbitrary amount of memory for requests that it might defer until the handshake completes.

 # Using Early Data in HTTP Clients